HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 If your teen is an athlete, he or she may need an additional snack or a 4th meal.

-Teen girl eating breakfast - bad eating habits in teens and how to fix them
+Teen girl eating breakfast - unhealthy teenage eating habits and how to fix them

-Unhealthy eating, whether related to unhealthy food choices, overeating or erratic timing can set a teen up for excessive hunger, fatigue, a lack of focus, unhealthy weight gain, and disordered eating.
+Unhealthy eating, whether related to unhealthy food choices, overeating, or erratic timing can set a teen up for excessive hunger, fatigue, a lack of focus, unhealthy weight gain, and disordered eating.
+Poor eating may also contribute to future problems like heart disease or other chronic diseases.

 1. Skipping Breakfast